-Here is a great dementia resource for caregivers and healthcare professinals,
+Activities directors and other healthcare professionals here is a great dementia resource for caregivers and healthcare professionals.

 Here is information on being the best caregiver you can be